 Moderate Complaint Volume

 We are currently able to locate more than 10 AMP Payment Systems reviews, some of which accuse the company of being a ripoff or a scam.
 Common AMP Payment Systems complaints include undisclosed fees, improperly advertised equipment leases, telemarketing, unreachable customer service, and a poor work environment for the company’s employees.
 This AMP Payment Systems complaint total is moderate-to-high for a company that is relatively new, and it doesn’t even include a much larger number of Eschelon Merchant Services, EMV Payment Systems, and Smart Card Merchant Services complaints that could potentially be connected to AMP Payment Systems staff members.
-If you have your own AMP Payment Systems review to make, please do so below.
+If you have your own AMP Payment Systems review to make, please do so in the comments below.

 AMP Payment Systems Lawsuits and Fines

 We have found a lawsuit from 2020 brought against Covington Ridge Financial, LLC, an alternate name for AMP Payment Systems.
 This case involved auto-dialing practices used by Covington/AMP and was settled out of court.

 Dissatisfied merchants who wish to pursue a non-litigious course of action against the company should consider reporting it to the relevant supervisory organizations.

 AMP Payment Systems Customer Support Options

 AMP Payment Systems offers phone support and also sends merchants to merchant support services for online complaint resolution.
-Some complaints state that these channels are slow to respond.
+Some AMP Payment Systems complaints state that these channels are slow to respond.
 It is also AMP’s official policy to discourage merchants from contacting their sales agents for customer support after their accounts have been activated.
 Merchants should expect that they will be unable to reach their sales agents once they begin to accept payments through AMP Payment Systems and that this is by design.
 In our view, this disqualified the company from being considered a top merchant account for customer service.